vmcall/vmcall/README.md

 ### Carl Schou 👽

 I'm the founder of, and reverse engineer at, [secret club](https://secret.club).
-You can reach me on contact@secret.club.
+You can reach me on email at contact@secret.club.

 ### Notable repositories 🤖